LMS Requirements: An Ultimate Checklist

 Trainee certification

-Do you want to provide employees with professional certifications or use official certificates as a training incentive?
+Do you want to provide employees with professional certifications or use official certificates as a corporate training incentive?
 Then look for an LMS that has the feature of issuing certificates upon completion of training modules or courses.

-This feature is also a significant requirement for businesses that deliver certification training as a service.
+This feature is also a significant requirement for businesses that deliver certification training programs as a service.
 Automated certificate generation streamlines the process, ensuring accuracy and efficiency.

 Customer success support